“Creating online courses means producing content for the millions; a prospect that can freeze course creators in their tracks” Click To Tweet

 1. Don’t let the amount of content overwhelm you

 Most edupreneurs and course creators that I work with don’t have the problem of not having enough content; usually they have too much.
-One of the biggest problems that we have to solve is not what needs to be added to our courses,… Click To Tweet So how do we solve this?
+One of the biggest problems that we have to solve is not what needs to be added to our courses, but actually what needs to be taken out.
+Click To Tweet So how do we solve this?

 - Go back to your learning outcomes – if a piece of information does not directly help the learner obtain the learning outcome, then leave it out.